agpt8/US-Bikeshare/README.md

 - More custom filters
 - A GUI: This can make the script much more user friendly.
-- Convertion to a web based application.
+- Conversion to a web based application.

 ## Resources referred to complete this project